BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   sense, so I've chosen to keep that rather than having him use an Infinity on you.
 So Doc Mercy will drop an Infinity even though he's not actually using one.
 If someone has a clever way to make a loot pool change in response to a mission being active or not, I'd love to hear it!
+(Digistruct Doc Mercy will alternate between E-tech level ARs and the Infinity, though)

 * Mad Mike will retain at least a 50% chance of spawning with a random rocket launcher, even on "guaranteed" unique loot configurations.